alstampe/Capstone---NLP-project/capstone report template.md

 This exercize can be done for the individual books, but across english books the top 20 words pretty much remains the same.

-Next step is be to remove the stop words, as described above.
-We discover that all 10 words on the previous list were in fact stopwords.
+Next step is to remove the stop words, as described above.
+We can see that all 10 words on the previous list were in fact stopwords.

-Using the result from removing stopwords with make_fin_sent, the10 most frequent words for the full corpus are:
+Using the result from removing stopwords with make_fin_sent, the 10 most frequent words for the full corpus are:

     ('said', 19290),
     ('one', 17840),